+The project boundary is defined in Figure B1.
 The proposed project boundary considers the GHG emissions that come from AWMS practices, including the GHG resulting from the capture and combustion of biogas.
 The project activity sites use systems of two or more lagoons.
 Proposed AWMS practice changes include covering each primary lagoon into an ambient temperature digester that includes cells that capture the resulting biogas which is then combusted.
-The project boundary considers these practice changes as well as future options that the producer may elect to use.
+The project boundary considers these practice changes, as well as future options that the producer may elect to use.